w3joe/Syncze/README.md

-# Syncze Tracker-Watch
+# Introduction

-The goal of this github is to create a tracking watch with fall detection system such that the location of the watch can be seen on an android app at all time.
-We used google api geolocation as it allows the app to locate the watch even at underground, something satelite geolocation are unable to do.
+The goal is to create a tracking watch with fall detection system such that the location of the watch can be seen on an android app at all time.
+We used google API geolocation as it allows the app to locate the watch even underground, something satelite geolocation may be unable to do.
+We wanted to create an open-source and cost-effective solution for basic tracking functionalities, to ensure that the wearer of this device is safe.

+# Syncze Tracker Watch

 # Features
 Geolocation (Tracking) <br/>